 Start with their first name

-I don’t say “Hello, Hey, or Hi” these are all unnecessary and a little unnatural.
+I don’t say “Hello, Hey, or Hi”.
+These are all unnecessary and unnatural.

 Instead, I open with their first name.
-This assures them that I have some information about them or have done a little research.
+This assures them that I have some information about them or have researched.

-This tends to take away the cold call vibe and generally disarms the cold call defense – delete!
+This takes away the cold call vibe and generally disarms the cold call defense – delete!

 Immediately identify yourself